 The Indian Media and Entertainment (M&E) industry is a sunrise sector for the economy and is making significant growth strides.
 Proving its resilience to the world, the Indian M&E industry is on the cusp of a strong phase of growth, backed by rising consumer demand and improving advertising revenues.
-India has the 5th largest M&E market in the world with more than 850 TV channels and over 17,000 newspapers.
+India has the 5th largest M&E market in the world, with more than 850 TV channels and over 17,000 newspapers as on 2019.
 It is also one of the most diverse and vibrant media markets globally and has positive growth fundamentals across every type of media.
 The M&E sector is categorized into television, print, filmed entertainment, digital media, animation and VFX, live events, online gaming, out of home media, radio and music.
-The sector witnessed growth of 13.4% to touch US$ 23.9 billion in 2018 over 2017, as per FICCI-EY Report titled “A billion screens of opportunity- India’s Media & Entertainment sector”.

 Further, the Indian advertising industry is projected to be the second fastest growing advertising market in Asia after China.
-At present, advertising revenue accounts for around 0.38% of India’s media and entertainment industry in 2019.
+The advertising revenue accounted for around 38.1 percent of India’s media and entertainment industry in 2019.

-Radio: FDI limit in radio, including private FM channels have been increased from 26% to 49%.
-Private operators are allowed to own multiple channels in a city, subject to a limit of 40%of total channels in the city.
+Radio: FDI limit in radio, including private FM channels has been increased from 26 percent to 49 percent.
+Private operators are allowed to own multiple channels in a city, subject to a limit of 40 percent of total channels in the city.

-Television: FDI of 100% is allowed for DTH satellite and digital cable network.
+Television: FDI of upto 100 percent is allowed for DTH satellite and digital cable network.
 There are no restrictions on foreign investments for up-linking and downlinking of TV channels other than news and current affairs.

-Film: FDI of up to 100% through the automatic route has been granted by government.
+Film: FDI of up to 100 percent through the automatic route has been granted by government.

 Print: FDI/NRI investment of up to 26 percent is allowed under approval routein an Indian firm dealing with publication of newspaper and periodicals.
-FDI/NRI investment of up to 26% in publications of Indian editions of foreign magazines.
+FDI/NRI investment of up to 26 percent is permitted in publications of Indian editions of foreign magazines under approval route.
 FDI/NRI investment of up to 100 percent is allowed under approval routein publications of scientific and technical magazines/ specialty journals/ periodicals.

-Animation, Gaming and VFX (AGV): FDI of 100% allowed in the sector through automatic route, provided it is in compliance with RBI guidelines.
+Animation, Gaming and VFX (AGV): FDI of 100 percent allowed in the sector through automatic route, provided it is in compliance with RBI guidelines.

-During April 2000 to December 2018, FDI inflows in Information and Broadcasting (including print media) sector reached US$ 7.50 billion and constituted 1.83% of the total FDI inflow.
+During April 2000 to March 2020, FDI inflows in information and broadcasting (including print media) sector reached US$ 9.20 billion and constituted 1.96 percent of the total FDI inflows into the country.

-As per FICCI-EY Report titled “A billion screens of opportunity- India’s Media & Entertainment sector”, online population is expected to rise over 60% by 2022.
-With the global launches in 5G services, mobile broad band users are expected to cross 70% during the same period.
-The impact of the TRAI Tariff Order can have implications on total viewership, free television uptake, channel MRP rates and advertising revenues.
+As per FICCI-EY Report titled “A billion screens of opportunity- India’s Media & Entertainment sector”, online population is expected to rise over 60 percent by 2022.
+With the global launches in 5G services, mobile broadband users are expected to cross 70 percent during the same period.
 As per the same report, the OTT platforms are sure to benefit due to increased parity between television and OTT content choice and costs.
 Since large broadcasters have removed their content from Free Dish, OTT’s attractiveness may be impacted.